 Genetic testing is a process that may identify changes or mutations in a person's genes and can help explain how and why a disease affects a person.
 For those with an IRD, it may identify the cause of vision impairment, and is the only way to know exactly which genetic mutation they have.
 Uncovering this information can help someone better address health issues that may be related to the mutation.
 It can also help people with an IRD, and their family members, find clinical trial opportunities and gain access to supportive educational and support services.
 Equally important, having this information can also help someone connect with others living with the same type of vision impairment.

-Through the ID Your IRD gene testing initiative, Spark Therapeutics aspires to help people living with certain IRDs, by providing access to free genetic testing for eligible people, subject to the terms and conditions of the initiative.
-While it will not be able to provide genetic information to everyone with an IRD, the initiative aims to inform as many people as possible.
-For more information and for full initiative details, including complete terms and conditions of the initiative, please visit www.idyourird.com
+Through the ID Your IRD* gene testing initiative, Spark Therapeutics aspired to help people living with certain IRDs, by providing access to free genetic testing for eligible people, subject to the terms and conditions of the initiative.
+While it was not able to provide genetic information to everyone with an IRD, the initiative aimed to inform as many people as possible.